 - Unlimited: Unlimited websites for $249/year

-Still, FP is the complete opposite and offers a money-back guarantee.
-No risk is involved, so you can get a refund if you aren’t satisfied within 14 days.
+FlyingPress is less expensive than WP Rocket or similar plugins, and it offers unlimited plans.
+But it still lacks lifetime deals.
+It offers a money-back guarantee.
+There is no risk, so you can get a refund if you aren’t satisfied within 14 days.

-These days, Cloudflare Enterprise is famous among WordPress enthusiasts, and hosting providers have already incorporated Cloudflare into their platforms.
+These days, Cloudflare Enterprise is famous among WordPress enthusiasts, and some hosting providers have already integrated it into their platforms.

 FlyingCDN has a lot of cool features, like:

-- Full Page Caching: probably one of the most amazing features of this CDN service, you can get fast TTFB with it.
-It lets you cache whole pages so they load quickly – get even faster full-page caching with Cloudflare’s 300+ edge locations.
+- Full Page Caching: One of the most amazing features of this CDN service is that you can get fast TTFB with it.
+It caches whole pages, so they load quickly with Cloudflare’s 300+ edge locations.
 Web hosts like Rocket.net use Cloudflare’s full-page caching.

 - Optimized for WooCommerce: Users can get cached pages for faster navigation, even with shopping cart items.

-- Security Features: FlyingCDN offers some nice security features, like DDoS protection, wildcard SSL, WAF, Bot management, etc.
+- Security Features: It offers nice security features, like DDoS protection, wildcard SSL, WAF, Bot management, etc.

-- Easy integration: Adding or updating your DNS records makes it easy to integrate with FlyingCDN.
+- Easy Integration: Add or update your DNS records makes it easy to integrate.

 FlyingCDN Price?